 1. Select flexible hotel reservations or refundable tickets.

-2. Consider purchasing extreme weather related travel insurance.
+2. Consider purchasing extreme weather-related travel insurance.

 3. Touch with emergency plans in place for when severe weather comes.